College Life

 www.clark.edu/emergency

 Depending on the type of incident, mass notification may be delivered via office and classroom phones, active computer screens, active Smart Classroom screens and interior loudspeakers.
 Additional notifications are also available to students and employees through text messages and email with a free subscription to RAVE.
-Emergency Building Coordinators are posted in every building to assist with emergency protocols.
+The college also has made the RAVE Guardian mobile safety smartphone application available to all students and employees.
+To connect with the Guardian app, please text the word “Guardian” to 67283 to be guided to the download process.

 Exercises (drills) will be conducted several times each year to ensure general preparedness.
 All members of the college community are expected to participate.
 When possible, advance notification of planned exercises will be circulated.